FAQs

 Questions about what it’s like to work together?

-If you have any questions that aren’t answered here please reach out to me.
+If you have any questions that aren’t answered here please reach out to us.

-• Click this link to schedule your initial consultation with me and I’ll reach out within 2 business days.
+• Click this link to schedule your initial consultation with and we will reach out within 2 business days.

-• I am considered an out-of-network provider, which means I do not accept insurance.
-However, I am pleased to provide you with the required receipt or superbill that you can submit to your insurance company for potential partial reimbursement of the session fee.
-Contact me to learn more.
+• We are considered an out-of-network practice, which means we do not accept insurance.
+However, we are pleased to provide you with a receipt or “superbill” that you can submit to your insurance company for potential partial reimbursement of the session fee.
+Contact to learn more.

 • $200 — 50-minute session